How Do I Bring My Random Blood Sugar Level To Normal?

 Issues with skin

-You may experience redness, bruising, and itchiness as a symptom of blood sugar issues.
+You may experience redness, bruising, and itchiness as symptoms of blood sugar issues.

 Changes in weight